-"Declaration of Sentiments" using several basic subordinate clauses. • BRIDGING: Ask students to write a two-paragraph summary of "Declaration of Sentiments" using a variety of subordinate clauses.
-6. What is your literacy-based focusing activity?
+"Declaration of Sentiments" using several basic subordinate clauses.
+BRIDGING: Ask students to write a two-paragraph summary of "Declaration of Sentiments" using a variety of subordinate clauses. б.
+What is your literacy-based focusing activity?
 How does this focusing activity connect to the Students will engage in learning rotations to demonstrate mastery of the learning objectives.
 You Do in Pairs ACT Activity and an Independent Writing Task Independent Writing Task with Peer Editing Partner Task with revision of a portion of the text.
 Partner task with identification of subordinate clauses previous or current lesson?
-7. Where are the opportunities for student engagement (turn and talks, thinkpair-share, etc.)?
+7. Where are the opportunities for student engagement (turn and talks, think- pair-share, etc.)?
 Get One/Give One Think-Write-Pair- Share Turn and Talk Think-Write-Pair- Share Structured Paired Reading & Stop and Jot Think-Pair-Share 8.
 Note the questions you could ask within the lesson to probe students' answers and to ensure they are being precise with the evidence they are using.
 How is the apostrophe used with plural possessives, contractions, and nouns ending with "S"?
 What is the difference between it's and its?
 What is the difference between whose and who's?
 What is the difference between you're and your?
-How does the determination of the antecedent aid in the selection of the correct pronoun?
-What are the criteria for selecting the nominative or objective case of the pronoun?
+How does the determination of the singular or plural form of the indefinite pronoun aid in the selection of the correct verb?
+What indefinite pronouns can function as either singular or plural?
 How has your writing been impacted by the requirement to have accurate subject-verb agreement?
 Ain't I a Woman?
 How does Truth describe society's attitude toward white women at the time?
 How does she compare it to the treatment of black women?
 Ask students why Sojourner Truth uses simple, homespun language.
 How does she appeal to natural human kindness, common sense, and shared belief in religion to support her case for women's rights and racial equality?
 Declaration of Sentiments: We're all entitled to the same rights-or are we?
 What happens when half the population is denied those rights based solely on their gender?